AnasSP/pfa-chat-app/README.md

 4. Create or join group chats
 5. Customize your profile
 6. Share media and messages

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

 Your Name - [@yourtwitter](https://twitter.com/yourtwitter)
 Project Link: [https://github.com/yourusername/pfa-chat-app](https://github.com/yourusername/pfa-chat-app)